- 9 DrMOS power stages

 Besides these elements, another important factor for running Windows 11 without issues on your device is for the motherboard to have a TPM header included.

-A TPM header is a special slot that allows a TPM chip to be installed to the motherboard.
+A TPM header is a special slot that allows a TPM chip to be installed on the motherboard.

 How to install a TPM 2.0 chip?